cs-fullstack-2019-spring/express-mini-project1-tdude0175/README.md

 # express-mini-project1

-Start from scratch to make a site for super heros to apply to work in Memphis.
-Use the Pug views provided and images of the working program to see what it looks like when complete.
+Make a site for super heros to apply to work in Memphis.
+Use the Pug views provided and images of the working program to complete this project for the City of Memphis.

 ### Challenge
-Make sure edit works properly.
+Make a proper edit page by asking the user which ID to edit, then providing the existing data to make changes.